the-technat/WALL-E/docs/arch.md

 EOF
 ```

-And we also change the bootloader config to default to our created entry:
+And we also change the bootloader config to use the above entry as default:

 ```
 cat <<EOF >/boot/loader/loader.conf